singular-gpispace/pfd-parallel/README.md

 * Ubuntu 18.04 LTS
 * Ubuntu 20.04 LTS

-In the following, we will place all gpi-space related code in some `GPI_ROOT_DIR`.
+In this guide, all gpi-space related code will be placed in some `GPI_ROOT_DIR`.

 ### Boost